FunForks/pb_mock_exam/mockTest.md

 # Polygon

 Create a function named "polygonType".
-This function will be called with between 3 and 6 positive number arguments, such as `3,4,5`.
+This function _should_ be called with between 3 and 6 positive number arguments, such as `3,4,5`.
 These numbers represent the lengths of the sides of a polygon.
+The arguments _will_ all be numbers, but there may be less than 3 or more than 6.
 The function should return one of the following values:

 1. "triangle"
 2. "equilateral triangle"